Howard Hamlin: Season 1

 Jimmy accepts a bribe from the Kettlemans, a married couple accused of embezzlement.
 He spends the money on a personal appearance and wardrobe makeover and a billboard advertisement, both of which copy the signature looks of Howard and HHM.
 Howard persuades Kim to confront Jimmy over the imitation, but Jimmy refuses to stop.
-Howard sues Jimmy for trademark infringement, and Jimmy is ordered to have the advertisement removed within 48 hours, but uses the opportunity to stage a phony rescue of the billboard worker, which generates favorable publicity for Jimmy's law practice.
+Howard sues Jimmy for trademark infringement.
+Jimmy is ordered to have the advertisement removed within 48 hours, but uses the opportunity to stage a phony rescue of the billboard worker, which generates favorable publicity for his law practice, though Howard and Kim see through the ruse.

 When Jimmy delivers Chuck's newspapers the next day, he removes the local one so that Chuck will not see the story about the billboard rescue.
 Chuck braves the outdoors to take his neighbor's paper and sees the story about Jimmy's trick.
 The neighbor calls the police, who break into Chuck's home and use a taser to subdue him.
 Chuck is rushed to the hospital, where the doctor tells Jimmy that Chuck's illness is psychosomatic and recommends he be committed to a mental institution.
 Howard arrives and tells Jimmy the district attorney has agreed to drop the charges and allow Chuck to return home.
 Jimmy believes Howard does not want Chuck to be hospitalized so that Howard can continue attempting to buy out his partnership.
 Jimmy angrily tells Howard he intends to have Chuck committed, but tells Kim he said it only to irritate Howard.

 The media attention from Jimmy's staged rescue causes him to start an elder law practice.
 When he uncovers possible fraud at the Sandpiper Crossing retirement home, Chuck helps him confirm the details.
 Jimmy and Chuck initiate a class-action suit, which becomes too large for them to handle alone, so Chuck suggests taking the case to HHM.
 Howard arranges for a meeting with Jimmy and Chuck at HHM and takes steps to accommodate Chuck's EHS.
 HHM agrees to take the case and Howard offers Jimmy twenty percent of the final judgment or settlement and an of counsel fee of $20,000, but makes clear that Jimmy will not continue to participate in the case.
 Jimmy demands to know why Howard has always excluded him.
 Howard does not provide satisfactory answers, so Jimmy angrily refuses to hand off the case.

 Kim confronts Howard about his treatment of Jimmy.
 Howard is initially resistant, but then tells Kim the truth—that Chuck secretly asked him to block Jimmy.
 Jimmy figures out on his own that Chuck was responsible.
-He gives HHM the Sandpiper case, disengages from daily interaction with Chuck, and obtains Howard's agreement to continue Chuck's care.
+He gives HHM the Sandpiper case, disengages from daily interaction with Chuck, and obtains Howard's agreement to take over Chuck's care.
 After seeing Jimmy's routine for himself, Howard is impressed with the time and effort Jimmy has put in and assigns Ernesto, an HHM employee, to continue caring for Chuck.